Joe Hudson (catcher): Los Angeles Angels

-On June 30, 2018, the Reds traded Hudson to the Angels for cash considerations.
+On June 30, 2018, the Reds traded Hudson to the Los Angeles Angels in exchange for cash considerations.
 The Angels promoted him to the major leagues on September 4.
-Hudson was designated for assignment on October 26, 2018 and he became a free agent on November 2.
+Hudson was designated for assignment on October 26, and became a free agent on November 2.

 St. Louis Cardinals

 On November 13, 2018, Hudson signed a minor league deal with the St. Louis Cardinals.
 On September 1, 2019, the Cardinals selected Hudson's contract.
 Hudson was outrighted off the Cardinals roster on November 1, and elected free agency on November 4.

 Seattle Mariners

 On January 22, 2020, Hudson signed a minor league contract with the Seattle Mariners.
 For the Mariners in 2020, Hudson appeared in 9 games, going 3-for-17 with 2 walks and 5 strikeouts in 20 plate appearances.
 He was outrighted to Triple-A Tacoma following the 2020 season.
 On October 19, it was announced that he elected free agency.